INDUS: Effective and Efficient Language Models for Scientific Applications: Creating Benchmarks

-We present \nasaqa{}\footnote{https://huggingface.co/datasets/nasa-impact/nasa-smd-qa-benchmark}, an extractive question answering task focused on the Earth science domain.
-First, 39 paragraphs from Earth science papers which appeared in \textsc{agu} and \textsc{ams} journals (\S\ref{sec:data}) were sourced.
-Subject matter experts from \nasa{} formulated questions and marked the corresponding spans of the paragraph which answer the questions.
-We used 29 paragraphs (with 145 QA pairs in total) as the training set and the remaining 10 paragraphs (with 50 questions in total) as the evaluation set.
-The training set was further augmented with paragraphs and \textsc{QA} pairs related to Earth science from the \squad{} dataset \cite{sq2}.
-Specifically, those related to oxygen, Amazon rain forest and geology were used.
-This resulted in a pruned \squad{} set comprising 686 paragraphs with 5,081 questions (2,817 answerable and 2,264 unanswerable).
-We evaluated the performance of the models by augmenting these \squad{} pairs to the training data sourced from Earth science papers, while keeping the evaluation set intact.
+We created \nasaqa{}\footnote{https://huggingface.co/datasets/nasa-impact/nasa-smd-qa-benchmark}, an extractive QA benchmark dataset focused on the Earth science domain (\textsc{es}).
+Specifically, we sourced 39 paragraphs from \textsc{es} papers appearing in \textsc{agu} and \textsc{ams} journals (\S\ref{sec:data}), and subject matter experts formulated questions and annotated the spans of the paragraph that contain the answer.
+We used 29 paragraphs (145 questions) as the training set and remaining 10 paragraphs (50 questions) for evaluation.
+The training set was further augmented with paragraphs and QA pairs related to \textsc{es} (oxygen, amazon rain forest and geology) from the \squad{} dataset \cite{sq2}.
+This resulted in a training set comprising 686 paragraphs with 5,081 questions (2,817 answerable and 2,264 unanswerable).

-We introduced a domain-specific information retrieval benchmark, \nasa{}-\textsc{ir}\footnote{https://huggingface.co/datasets/nasa-impact/nasa-smd-IR-benchmark}, spanning almost 500 question-answer pairs related to the Earth science, planetary science, heliophysics, astrophysics and biological physical sciences domains.
-Specifically, we sampled a set of 166 paragraphs from \textsc{AGU, AMS, ADS, PMC} and Pubmed (\S\ref{sec:data}) and manually annotated with 3 questions that are answerable from each of these paragraphs, resulting in 498 questions.
-We used 398 of these questions as the training set and the remaining 100 as the validation set.
-To comprehensively evaluate the information retrieval systems and mimic the real world data, We combined 26,839 random \textsc{ads} abstracts with these annotated paragraphs.
-On an average, each query is 12 words long, and each paragraph is 120 words long.
-We used Recall@10 as evaluation metric since each question has only one relevant document.
+Finally, we constructed a domain-specific information retrieval benchmark dataset, \nasair{}\footnote{https://huggingface.co/datasets/nasa-impact/nasa-smd-IR-benchmark}, spanning almost 500 QA pairs related to the Earth science, planetary science, heliophysics, astrophysics and biological physical sciences domains.
+We sampled a set of 166 paragraphs from \textsc{agu, ams, ads, pmc} and PubMed (\S\ref{sec:data}) and manually annotated them with 3 questions that are answerable from each of these paragraphs, resulting in 498 questions (398 questions in the test set and 100 in the validation set- this test is designed to be evaluated in a zero shot fashion).
+We also sampled random abstracts from \textsc{ads} to enhance our corpus.
+Each question has only one relevant document, and we use the Recall@10 evaluation metric.